Nyanga National Park: Eastern area

 The land east of Mount Nyangani was added to the park in the late 1990s and is administered from the Donjera (Gleneagles) Substation on the former Inyanga Block Estate.
 The area comprises the eastern slopes of Mount Nyangani, Little Nyangani and Mataka Mountains and the Kayirezi and Nyama valleys.
 Much of the lower-lying ground is forested with pine and blue gum.

 Access by road is from Mount Nyangani along the Gleneagles road or from Troutbeck via Nyafaru.
 This requires special permission from park headquarters, as the roads are gated.

 Tourism

 Access

 There are tarred roads from Mutare and Rusape to Nyanga village.
 The main road to Nyanga town passes through the park shortly after Juliasdale.

 Game viewing

 Although there are no game viewing hides and Nyanga is not primarily a game park, there is a variety of wildlife to be seen, especially in the central and western parts of the park.

 Hiking

 There are numerous hiking paths leading to most of the waterfalls and many of the ruins, and along the rivers and mountains in the park.

-The main route up Mount Nyangani is an exhilarating hike, and has views across the park, much of Nyanga District and further into Mozambique.
+The main route up Mount Nyangani is a hike, and has views across the park, much of Nyanga District and further into Mozambique.